Toward quantum-noise-limited interferometric measurements of optical nonlinearity in vacuum: Results

 Applying direct subtraction between successive ON and OFF measurements, yields the standard ON-OFF signal

-The resulting distrubution is presented in Figure~\ref{fig:ON-OFF-result} showing that the slow temporal drift is removed.
+The resulting distribution is presented in Figure~\ref{fig:ON-OFF-result} showing that the slow temporal drift is removed.
 However, large fluctuations ($\sigma_y^{\mathrm{Standard}} = 1.7$~µm) still remain, dominated partly by the beam-pointing instabilities and more importantly by interferometric phase noise.

-To suppress the dominant noise contributions in the raw barycenter signals of the prompt pulse, the barycenter correlation between prompt and delay beams is used.
-Figure~\ref{fig:prompt-delay-barycenter-correlation} shows this correlation for the ON and OFF datasets separately, with linear fits obtained by Eq.~(\ref{eq:PDcorrections}).
-A clear linear dependence emerges between the prompt and delayed signals in both cases confirming both signals are similarly affected by common noise sources, such as beam-pointing fluctuations and interferometric phase noise.
-The fitted linear correlation is then used to suppress the noise from the prompt beam, using Eq.~(\ref{eq:PDcorrections}).
-The HFPNS corrected signal $\Delta y^{\mathrm{HFPNS}}(i)$ is then calculated, following Eq.~(\ref{eq:DeltayHFPNS}).
-Note that the fitted parameter $a_{\mathrm{OFF}}$ is not exactly equal to 1, due to the difference in the optical pathlength between the prompt and delay beams after having been separated by the polarised cube PBS (see Figure~\ref{fig:HFPNS-schema}).
+To suppress the noise contributions in the raw barycenter signals of the prompt pulse, the barycenter correlation between prompt and delay beams is used.
+Figure~\ref{fig:prompt-delay-barycenter-correlation} shows this correlation for the ON and OFF datasets separately.
+A clear linear dependence emerges between the prompt and delayed signals confirming both signals are similarly affected by common noise sources: the beam-pointing fluctuations and the interferometric phase noise.
+The linear-regression parameters $a_{\mathrm{OFF}}$ and $b_{\mathrm{OFF}}$ of Eqn.~(\ref{eq:PDcorrections}) are obtained by fitting exclusively the OFF data, and are then used to remove the noise from the prompt signal, using Eqn.~(\ref{eq:PDcorrections}).
+The HFPNS-corrected signal $\Delta y^{\mathrm{HFPNS}}(i)$ is then calculated, following Eqn.~(\ref{eq:DeltayHFPNS}).